TonyGH123/Car-service-data-pipeline/README.md

 *	Used Spark to build ETL and to land the data into Amazon Glue table from cluster.
 *	Inserted the data into the Amazon Redshift table from the Glue table, managed ETL service that makes it easy to prepare and load their data for analytics.
 *	Used Amazon Redshift table as Data warehouse, which contain pure data for data analysis and data reporting.

+### Scenarios
+* DAG start at 7AM daily.
+* Clean and do ETL on data every morning.
+* Start data analysis and data reporting at 2PM.